We discuss the advantages and risks of a vaginal birth after a caesarean and answer questions you might have about vaginal births after caesarean.

 If you’re having a VBAC, you will usually be offered extra monitoring during labour (NHS Choices, 2016).
 This will include the baby’s heartbeat being monitored continuously once you’re having regular contractions (RCOG, 2016).
 Extra monitoring checks everything is progressing well and detects any early signs of problems with your previous caesarean scar (RCOG, 2016).

-Due to the risks, you’ll be offered a birthing unit with facilities for immediate caesarean and blood transfusion facilities (NICE, 2012).
+Due to the risks, you’ll be advised to give birth in a hospital labour ward with facilities for immediate caesarean and blood transfusion (NICE, 2012).

 What if my midwife says I shouldn’t have a VBAC?

 If you choose to plan a vaginal birth after previously giving birth by caesarean, your preferences and priorities should be taken into account (NICE, 2012).
 A woman in the UK who is deemed to have capacity to consent has the right to refuse a caesarean, and this should be respected (NICE, 2012).

 Where it is difficult to agree a mutually acceptable solution between you and your healthcare professionals, you might choose to request a second opinion (NHS Choices, 2016b).
 Depending on your local area, you might be able to request a discussion with a specialist midwife to discuss your birth plan (NICE, 2012).

 Can I have a VBAC if I’ve had more than one caesarean birth?